binduwavell/generator-alfresco/generators/app/templates/customizations/amps_share/README.md

 yo alfresco:amp-add-local
 ```

-to insert references to them into the share pom.
+to install into your project.